 It is rather common, that Facebook conversion tracking and other tracking methodologies provide slightly differing results.

 Attribution windows define how conversions are calculated and attributed back to clicks and ad impressions.
-Differences in attribution models or attribution windows (timeframe) can be a cause for differing figures on different tracking platforms.
+Differences in attribution types or attribution windows (timeframe) can be a cause for differing figures on different tracking platforms.

 Facebook and third-party tools (Google Analytics, Adjust) could be set up on different timezones, so when analyzing yesterday data you might get different numbers due to the difference in time (not the same midnight).